 And you can’t miss it.
 It’s BRIGHT ORANGE! (almost artificially orange).

-The Italians might have invented it, but just like Eis and Döner, the Germans recognized a good thing, made it theirs.
+The Italians might have invented it, but just like Eis and Döner, the Germans recognized a good thing and made it theirs.

-Yesterday I had enough of just dreaming… so I learned the recipe for Aperol Spritz, sat in a comfortable chair on the front porch, and cooled off as the sun went down.
+Yesterday, I had had enough of just dreaming and bought what I needed to make the Aperol Spritz recipe.
+Then, I sat in a comfortable chair on the front porch and cooled off as the sun went down.

-And it was almost… but not quite… ALMOST… as good as being back at that cafe in Bamberg.
+And it was almost, but not quite, as good as being back at that cafe in Bamberg.

 What is Aperol

-Aperol is an aperitif, which means it’s good for your digestion (like Jaegermeister).
-In it you will find Gentian, Rhubarb, and a few other secret herbs and florally things.
-Aperol has only half the alcohol (11%) as its cousin Campari, so you will find it in a lot of summertime mixed drinks.
+Aperol is an aperitif, which means it’s good for your digestion, like Jaegermeister.
+In it, you will find Gentian, Rhubarb, and a few other secret herbs and floral ingredients.
+Aperol has only half the alcohol (11%) of its cousin, Campari so that you will find it in many summertime mixed drinks.

 Recipe for Aperol Spritz